 Designing an automation

-When you've selected a template, click on the highlighted words to adjust how the automation should work.
-In this example we're completing an "email template" automation.
+- Click on the highlighted words to adjust how the automation should work.
+In this example, we're completing a "message template" automation.

 - Select the job or department for which this automation should trigger

-- Choose the email template to have sent
+- Choose the email or text message template to have sent

-The "No reply" sender option can be used to have the email be sent from an address that will not accept replies from the candidate:
+The "No reply" sender option (under the user placeholder) can be used to have the email sent from an address that will not accept replies from the candidate.

 - Shows company as the sender

-- Sent from a generic "noreply" email address
+- Sent from a generic "no reply" email address generated by Workable

 - If candidates do reply they are automatically notified that replies are not seen by anyone

 - The sender will still become a follower of the candidate